Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

-\textbf{(2) Similar function:} Following the micro-service-based software development principles \cite{arachchi2018continuous}, generally, functions are developed to be short and single-purpose to ease the continuous deployment (CD) process.
+\paragraph*{(2) Similar function:} Following the microservice-based software development principles \cite{arachchi2018continuous}, generally, functions are developed to be short and single-purpose to ease the continuous deployment (CD) process.
 Therefore, it is likely that multiple users define similar functions that try to achieve the same purpose.
-These functions are semantically the same, while having distinct source codes.
+These functions are semantically the same while having distinct source codes.
 Let functions $A$ and $B$ be semantically the same and $x$ be an arbitrary input argument.
 In this case, the serverless computing system with the function similarity detection mechanism in place can reuse the result of $A(x)$ for $B(x)$ too.
 Moreover, since these functions are similar, one of the functions can be replaced by the other one, rather than keeping both functions available.
 This saves the number of functions that have to be kept active for rapid execution.

-\textbf{(3) Similar context:} In this category, the state (context) of a stateful function is to be reused.
+\paragraph*{(3) Similar context:} In this category, the state, a.k.a. context, of a stateful function is to be reused.
 This is particularly helpful in the circumstances that the state data is not sensitive and can tolerate minor differences.
 That is, minor changes in the state do not significantly impact the results.
-For instance, consider a function for online-learning of an image classification machine learning (ML) model \cite{redmon2018yolov3} where the state data is the weights of the ML model.
-Other functions that intend to train the same model can borrow (reuse) state (weights) of the model from the earlier function, and train it further with their own data.
+For instance, consider a function for online learning of an image classification machine learning (ML) model \cite{redmon2018yolov3} where the state data is the weights of the ML model.
+Other functions that intend to train the same model can reuse the state (weights) of the model from the earlier function, and train it further with their data.
 Such reusability makes the ML model converge faster and is more cost- and energy-efficient.
-A similar type of reusing can be considered in a serverless federated learning system \cite{qu2021serverless} where the workers reuse a central model and train it further with their own local data.
+A similar type of reusing can be considered in a serverless federated learning system \cite{qu2021serverless} where the workers reuse a central model and train it further with their local data.